 1 About Edelweiss Air Ltd. and Lufthansa Group – our organisational structure

 Edelweiss Air Ltd. (“Edelweiss”) is part of the Lufthansa Group.
-The Lufthansa Group is an aviation group with worldwide operations and 110,065 employees and more than 532 subsidiaries and equity investments as of 31.12.2020.;;;;;;
+The Lufthansa Group is an aviation group with worldwide operations and 105,290 employees and 517 subsidiaries and equity investments as of December 31th 2021.;;;;;;

 The portfolio of Lufthansa Group comprises the business segments Network Airlines, Eurowings and Aviation Services.
 All business segments rank among the leading providers in their respective industries.